Can Language Models Reason about Individualistic Human Values and Preferences?: Training Models to Capture Patterns and Dynamics of Individualistic Values

-Our goal in training the \finetuneshort is not to ``solve'' the individualistic value reasoning mission, but rather to conduct a deeper examination of how data and LMs can be combined to uncover meaningful patterns in human values and to assess the data-driven upper-limit performance for this task.
-To show the comparative trend, we include both statistics-based and LM-based baselines.
-For statistics-based methods, we consider selecting the statement for $I_i \in \mathbb{I}_{\text{eval}}$ based on (1) \texttt{Global (majority vote)}: the majority vote across the global pool of individuals ($\mathbb{I}_{\text{train}}$); (2) \texttt{Resemble (top 1)}: the statement choice of $I_j \in \mathbb{I}_{\text{train}}$ who shares the most number of common demonstration statements with $I_i$; (3) \texttt{Resemble (top cluster)}: the majority vote among the top cluster of training individuals who share the most number of common demonstration statements with $I_i$.
+Our goal in training the \finetuneshort is not to \textit{solve} the individualistic value reasoning mission but to explore how data and LMs can be combined to reveal meaningful patterns in human values and assess the data-driven performance upper-bound for this task.
+We include both statistics and LM-based baselines.
+For statistics-based baselines, we consider selecting the statement for $I_i \in \mathbb{I}_{\text{eval}}$ based on (1) \texttt{Global (majority vote)}: the majority vote across the global pool of individuals ($\mathbb{I}_{\text{train}}$); (2) \texttt{Resemble (1600/all, top 1)}: the statement choice of $I_j \in \mathbb{I}_{\text{train}}$ who shares the most number of common demonstration statements with $I_i$, among 1,600 randomly selected or the overall pool of individuals; (3) \texttt{Resemble (1600/all, top cluster)}: the majority vote among the top cluster of training individuals who share the most number of common demonstration statements with $I_i$, among 1,600 randomly selected or the overall pool of individuals.
 For LM-based baselines, we consider (1) \texttt{GPT-4o (no demo.)}: GPT-4o without demonstrations; (2) \texttt{GPT-4o (only demographics)}: GPT-4o with only demographics information; (3) \texttt{GPT-4o (200 demo.)}: GPT-4o with 200 demonstrations; (4) \texttt{\llamathreeone (200 demo.)}: \llamathreeone with 200 demonstrations.
-Baselines details are shown in \S \ref{assec:finetune_setups}.
-Finally, we evaluate models with both \databinary and \datarefined evaluation setups, where we present demonstration and probe statements in those two granularity forms, respectively.
+Details of baseline are shown in Appendix \S \ref{assec:finetune_setups}.
+Finally, we evaluate models using both \databinary and \datarefined setups for both demonstrations and probes.